ncsa/ncsa_system_documentation/docs/source/index.rst

 :ref:`generic`
 -----------------

-System-generic documentation is on topics that are applicable across multiple NCSA computing resources, such as :ref:`logging_in` and :ref:`slurm`.
+System-generic documentation on topics that are applicable across multiple NCSA computing resources, such as :ref:`logging_in` and :ref:`slurm`.

 :ref:`licensed`
 -------------------

-Licenced software documentation is on licensed software that is supported on NCSA systems.
-However to use/invoke the software in the system, you must own a separate software license.
+Licenced software that is supported on NCSA computing resources.
+However to use/invoke this software on the resource, you must own a separate software license.

 :ref:`community`
 ------------------

-Open-source community code has been developed by the NCSA-user community.
+Open-source community code that has been developed by NCSA and the NCSA-user community.
 Browse this code to see if there is something that will support/enhance your research.

 :ref:`legacy`
 --------------

-Legacy applications are now-retired NCSA resource doucmentation.
-Use this for historical reference but consult the other documents for current information related to useing NCSA computing resources.
+Legacy applications is documentation on retired NCSA resources and applications.
+Use this section for historical reference but consult the other documentation for current information related to using NCSA computing resources.

 Training and Help
 ==================